chasty2/BaCR/README.txt

+## Installation Notes (python 2.7)

+- when using conda to install crispresso2, trimmomatic is looking for a python version >= 2.7.* while crispresso2 is looking for a version >= 2.7.
+This will cause the installation of the most recent version to hang at installation (previous versions will not work).

 ## Sample Naming

 The BaCR pipeline relies on the naming of samples for the correct sorting and analysis of each sample.
 The scripts